 GD&T Angularity Tolerance Zone

 The angularity tolerance zone is a geometric control that specifies how much an angled surface or axis can deviate from its theoretical (basic) angle relative to a datum reference.
-The tolerance zone of GD& T angularity can be either Two Parallel Lines – specified without the Ø symbol, creating a 2D tolerance zone where the controlled surface must lie between two parallel lines spaced apart by the tolerance value, or Cylindrical Zone – specified with the Ø symbol, creating a 3D cylindrical boundary within which the axis or centerline of the feature must lie, with the cylinder’s diameter equal to the tolerance value.
+The tolerance zone of GD&T angularity can be either two parallel lines, specified without the Ø symbol, creating a 2D tolerance zone where the controlled surface must lie between two parallel lines spaced apart by the tolerance value, or a cylindrical zone, specified with the Ø symbol, creating a 3D cylindrical boundary within which the axis or centerline of the feature must lie, with the cylinder’s diameter equal to the tolerance value.
 The tolerance is presented by linear distance units.

 Key Components: